dspringuel-va/blog-posts/devops-handbook/SecondWay.md

-## The Second Way: The Technical Practices of Feedback
+# DevOps 101 | The Second Way: The Technical Practices of Feedback

+This is the part 3 of 4 of this DevOps 101 series.

+The second way defines the **technical practices of feedback**.
+Once a good flow is established, practices of feedback from all steps of the stream will help to improve the quality of the work delivered, improve the time to detect and recover from problems and improve even more the deployment flow.

-### Create Telemetry to Enable Seeing and Solving Problems
+## Create Telemetry to Enable Seeing and Solving Problems

-#### Create our centralized telemetry infrastructure
+### Create our centralized telemetry infrastructure
 *What*

 Every layer of the architecture (business logic, application,